Table of Contents

 Cost: Moving around in the city center is very easy.
 We can walk across town in about half an hour.
-If walking is not an option and for spots outside of the city center, we had the following choices:
+If walking is not an option, usually for other sites in Oaxaca Mexico outside of the city center, we had the following choices:

 - local bus that drives in and out of the city $0.40 (depending on distance)

 - request a Didi / taxi (like Uber) $5.00 one-way